Important Global Message

 The Alexander Orr Jr., water treatment plant serves most County residents living between SW 8 Street and SW 264 Street.
 Water from this plant is also supplied by the Biscayne Aquifer.
 During the rainy season, water is pumped from the Biscayne Aquifer.
 The stored in the Floridan Aquifer.
 That stored Biscayne Aquifer water is then pumped from the Floridan Aquifer when needed during the dry season months.
 This process is called Aquifer Storage and Recovery.

 Today we are faced with a dilemma that has been brewing for some time – a limit to our water supply.
 The very nature of our water supply requires that each of us become diligent in the protection and conservation of this most important resource.

 It may seem odd that South Florida would have to worry about "not enough" water.
-After all, we get about five feet of rain on any given year!
+After all, we get about five feet of rain during any given year!
 Some places in the country would take a decade to see that much water.
 Summertime in South Florida means rain – lots of it.
 So how is it possible that we could run out of water?

 We live in a land of extremes – flash floods can dump over a foot of rain in a single day while droughts can last for years.
-The first step in understanding our water supply to to learn about the water cycle.
+The first step in understanding our water supply to learn about the water cycle.

 - Water Supply & Treatment

 - Biscayne Aquifer

 - The Water Cycle